elliott-king/elliott-king.github.io/_posts/2020-08-18-dynamic_programming.md

 title: "Dynamic Programming"
 date: 2020-08-18 09:00:00 -0000
 categories: algorithms python dynamic-programming
-description: An introduction to dynamic programming.
+excerpt: An introduction to dynamic programming.
 This is one of the final concepts for basic algorithms.
 ---

 Dynamic programming sounds very simple conceptually, but can quickly get complex.